Kevin Smith Is Proof Positive That Fan Service Currently Dominates The Usually Money Driven Entertainment Industry

 It began with his live shows.
 An Evening With Kevin Smith is one of the best live stage shows ever.
 The show blends part stand-up, part insider gossip about the industry, told in the inimitable Kevin Smith manner.
 His stories about the industry and its inner workings provided access to fans before an era of stark documentaries, insider gossip media outlets or even the internet.
 He tells a story, which you can view below, about the time Warner Bros. asked him to reinvent their Superman franchise.
 This story reflects what makes Smith endure.
 He cares about this stuff.
 It’s not just goofy stories for children about people in tights.
 These characters are important, not just to him but to all of us.

-Talking Remains A Huge Part of Kevin Smith’s Professional Life
+Talking Remains a Huge Part of Smith’s Professional Life

 Smith continues this tradition with his various Podcasts and live shows to this day.
 Hollywood Babble-On, his almost decade long podcast co-hosted with Ralph Garmin, features the two engaging the live audiences directly, at times even marrying people on stage.
 Smith and Garmin also share their opinions on the latest Hollywood news, while doing many impressions at the expense of Hollywood celebrities.